This post contains affiliate links. A portion of the proceeds will be donated to UNICEF.

 Upon arrival, we usually do childproofing like moving breakable items and even putting in plug protectors.

 If you haven’t yet used AirBNB for your family trip, we recommend giving it a try!
-Use this link to get $30 credit that will automatically apply towards their first reservation with Airbnb.
+Use this link to get a $35 credit that will automatically apply towards your first reservation with Airbnb.

 Pin it for later!